felangel/bloc/docs/flutterbloccoreconcepts.md

 );
 ```

 !> Using `context.watch` at the root of the `build` method will result in the entire widget being rebuilt when the bloc state changes.
-If the entire widget does not need to be rebuilt, either use `BlocBuilder` to wrap the parts that should rebuild, use a `Builder` with `context.watch` to scope the rebuilds, or decompose the widget into smaller widgets.
+If the entire widget does not need to be rebuilt, either use `BlocBuilder` to wrap the parts that should rebuild, or use a `Builder` with `context.watch` to scope the rebuilds, or decompose the widget into smaller widgets.

 ### SelectContext